Oh, how I’ve missed cooking for all of you.

 Most of my meals have been less than exciting as of late, and I haven’t had much to share (though if you’re curious, you can check out some recent salad pictures on my twitter feed.
 Riveting stuff, I know).

 My time at VISI is drawing to a close — we have two concerts to perform this coming weekend, and then I’m headed back to San Francisco and onto the rest of my summer adventures.
-On the horizon are a Eurotrip with GF boy, staging rehearsals for Troilus & Achilles, and teaching some new voice students when my friend and fellow voice teacher Lindsey leaves for grad school in the fall.
+On the horizon are a Eurotrip to London, Paris, and Edinburgh, staging rehearsals for Troilus & Achilles, and teaching some new voice students when my friend and fellow voice teacher Lindsey leaves for grad school in the fall.

 In the midst of all this business, I’ve hardly had a chance to do the tourist thing and hoof it around the city — yesterday was my first solo foray into Downtown Vancouver.
 After a morning coaching, I hopped on a noontime bus from UBC to Downtown Vancouver.
 I had a great time plunking down in the middle of Nelson Park for a picnic lunch, browsing the downtown shops, then slowly making my way back home.